What is Ethical Hacking: Types, Benefits, & Skills

 14. How can I become an ethical hacker?

-To become an ethical hacker, you must first master at least one programming language and have a working knowledge of other common languages such as Python, SQL, C++, and C. Ethical hackers must also have good problem-solving abilities and the capacity to think critically in order to develop and test novel security solutions.
+To become an ethical hacker, you must first master at least one programming language and have a working knowledge of other common languages such as Python, SQL, C++, and C. Ethical hackers must also have good problem-solving abilities and the capacity to think critically to develop and test novel security solutions.

 About the Author